-Originally a simple hunting lodge, built by Louis VII around 1150 in the Vincennes forest, Château de Vincennes became a manor house in the 13th century, built by Philippe Auguste and Saint Louis.
-Around 1337, Philippe VI de Valois decided to fortify the site by building a keep to the west of the manor.
-At 52 meters high, it is the largest medieval fortification in Europe.
+Originally serving as a simple hunting lodge, built by Louis VII around 1150 within the Vincennes Forest, the Château de Vincennes evolved over the centuries into a stately manor commissioned by Philippe Auguste and Saint Louis.
+By 1337, King Philip VI of Valois decided to strengthen the site by constructing a donjon to the west of the manor.
+Standing at 52 meters tall, it remains the largest medieval fortress in Europe.

 Dates and Opening Time